Master Heap with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 Explore the key features that make Heap powerful for data & analytics workflows.

-Answering a VP's question about last quarter's feature usage instantly without waiting for engineering to add tracking code.
+Answering a VP's question about last quarter's feature usage instantly without waiting for engineering to add tracking code or backfilling data.

-Asking 'why did checkout conversions drop last week?' and getting an AI-generated analysis identifying the specific step causing friction.
+A marketing manager asking 'why did checkout conversions drop last week?' and getting an AI-generated analysis identifying the specific step causing friction without writing a query.

-Watching sessions of users who abandon the onboarding flow to identify specific UX confusion points causing drop-offs.
+Watching sessions of users who abandon the onboarding flow at step 3 to identify the specific UX confusion point and prioritize a fix backed by both quant and qual evidence.

-Syncing product behavior data to Snowflake for combined analysis with revenue data from Salesforce.
+Syncing product behavior data to Snowflake for combined analysis with revenue data from Salesforce, then pushing high-intent user segments back to Marketo for personalized campaigns.

-Heap's SDK records every user interaction — clicks, taps, page views, form changes, and more — automatically when installed.
-No manual event tracking code is needed.
-All interactions are captured with contextual metadata like element properties, page URL, and user attributes.
+Heap's lightweight JavaScript SDK (or mobile SDK) records every user interaction — clicks, taps, page views, form changes, and field inputs — automatically when installed via a single snippet.
+Each interaction is captured with rich contextual metadata like element properties, page URL, DOM hierarchy, and user attributes.
 You can then retroactively define events and build analyses on any captured interaction, even months after it occurred.
+This contrasts with traditional analytics tools where you must define and instrument events before they can be measured, missing any behavior you didn't anticipate tracking.

-Heap's SDK is designed to be lightweight and asynchronous, minimizing performance impact.
-For most websites, the impact is negligible.
+Heap's SDK is designed to be lightweight and asynchronous, loading after page-critical resources and minimizing performance impact.
+For most websites the impact is negligible — typically under 50ms added to page load.
 However, for very high-traffic sites or performance-sensitive mobile applications, it's worth testing the SDK's impact during implementation.
-Heap provides configuration options to exclude certain pages or interaction types if needed.
+Heap provides configuration options to exclude certain pages, throttle event capture, or disable specific interaction types if needed for performance optimization.

 The key difference is Heap's auto-capture vs Amplitude/Mixpanel's instrumented approach.
-Heap captures everything automatically enabling retroactive analysis, while Amplitude and Mixpanel require deliberate event tracking but offer more precise data collection.
-Amplitude has a more generous free tier and stronger experimentation features.
-Heap is favored by teams that want rapid time-to-insight without engineering dependencies.
+Heap captures everything automatically enabling retroactive analysis, while Amplitude and Mixpanel require deliberate event tracking but offer more precise, intentional data collection.
+Amplitude has a more generous free tier (up to 50K MTUs) and stronger native experimentation features, while Mixpanel offers more flexible event-based pricing.
+Heap is favored by teams that want rapid time-to-insight without engineering dependencies, especially since the Contentsquare acquisition added integrated session replay and heatmaps.

-Heap was acquired by Contentsquare and its capabilities are now integrated into Contentsquare's Product Analytics offering.
-Heap continues to operate as a product with its own pricing and plans, but benefits from Contentsquare's AI (Sense), session replay, heatmaps, and error analysis capabilities.
-Existing Heap customers can continue using the platform with added Contentsquare features.
+Heap was acquired by Contentsquare in 2024 and now operates as the Product Analytics pillar of Contentsquare's Experience Intelligence Platform.
+Heap continues to operate as a product with its own pricing and plans, but customers gain access to Contentsquare's Sense AI, CoPilot, integrated session replay, heatmaps, and error analysis capabilities.
+Existing Heap customers can continue using the platform with these added features.
+The combined platform is positioned as the only solution offering complete visibility into both quantitative analytics and qualitative experience data in a single tool.

 Now that you know how to use Heap, it's time to put this knowledge into practice.